GuanxuWANG/Markov-Modulated_Risk_Model/README.md

 $$
 \theta^\ast=\arg\min L_\theta(X).
-\tag{6}
 $$

-where \(X\) denotes the collection of the training data.
-The loss function \(L_\theta\) consists of two parts: the mean square error of the data points within the region and the mean square error of the data points satisfying the initial condition.
+where $X$ denotes the collection of the training data.
+The loss function $L_\theta$ consists of two parts: the mean square error of the data points within the region and the mean square error of the data points satisfying the initial condition.

 ### Mean Square Error of the Data Points Within the Region